 When foreclosed homes are vacant for long periods of time, opportunistic squatters sometimes move into the property and demand to be evicted.
 Though laws vary widely, evicting squatters often means going through the formal eviction process, which can be an expensive and lengthy process.
 Though they have fewer rights than tenants, a cash for keys agreement can often save money in tenant friendly states.

 Yes.
 Cash for keys agreements are legal in all 50 states.
 While many people see cash for keys offers as somehow depriving a tenant of due process, in reality you are simply settling a dispute outside of the court system.
 Believe it or not, most housing courts actually encourage landlords and tenants to resolve issues on their own without using the court’s time.

 That’s why it’s important to make sure your lease agreement is in accordance with state regulations and clearly explains when a tenant’s behaviour is grounds for eviction.
-With a landlord software like Rentalutions, you have access to their lawyer-reviewed, state specific, and customizable templates.
-Rentalutions also checks the rental history of potential tenants for missed payments or prior evictions, reducing the likelihood of having to face the an eviction in the first place.
-Try Rentalutions with your first unit free.
+With a landlord software like Avail, you have access to their lawyer-reviewed, state specific, and customizable templates.
+Avail also checks the rental history of potential tenants for missed payments or prior evictions, reducing the likelihood of having to face the an eviction in the first place.
+Try Avail with your first unit free.

 Exception: Rent Stabilized or Rent Controlled Units